pluviosilla/find_cointegrated_pairs/README.md

+# Using Affinity Propagation, DBSCAN and Partial Correlations to Identify Cointegrated Pairs of Stocks

-# Domain Background
+## Domain Background

-## Theory behind pairs trading
+### Theory behind pairs trading

 One of the key objectives of most stock investors is “finding alpha”, which could be described as the search for tendencies in stocks that one can successfully bet on without being misled by temporary trends in the market as a whole, colloquially referred to as “beta”.
 Market beta is notorious for misleading investors.
 If one makes a stock purchase and the price of the stock goes up, it is natural to assume that the investment was a good one, but if the entire market is trending upwards, on average most everyone in the market will reap a benefit, whether they have made wise investments or not.
 And sooner or later the market will trend downward, and all those who have made investments that are insufficiently market-neutral will lose.
 Smart investors attempt to avoid this pitfall by finding investments that are rich in “alpha” yet “beta-neutral”.
 They usually do this by going long on some stocks and short on others.
 If the entire market goes up, they are protected by their long bets.
 If the entire market goes down, they are protected by their short bets.